-Fortunately, there are techniques that we can use to replace missing bone.
-These techniques are called grafting procedures.
+Fortunately, there are techniques that Sunnyvale dentist Dr. Antonious can use to replace missing bone.
+These oral surgery techniques are called bone grafting procedures.
 Grafting procedures can sometimes be done in conjunction with implant placement, or sometimes the grafting (build up of bone) needs to precede implant placement.

-At the time of your consultation we will carefully assess the amount of available bone for implant placement.
+During your consultation at Sunnyvale Dental Care Clinic, we will carefully assess the amount of available bone for implant placement.
 There are different radiographs at our disposal that we can order depending on the area and degree of bone loss.
 Sometimes all that is needed is a panoramic x-ray called a panorex that we can take in our office.

 Different types of grafting procedures are described below.
 If bone grafting is required in conjunction with your implant surgery, or needed prior to implant placement we will make the appropriate recommendation and cover the procedure in detail with you at the time of your consultation.

 As described above, when a tooth is removed the bone in the area begins to be resorbed.
 At the time of tooth extraction, if a dental implant is planned to replace the tooth, then we want to preserve as much bone as possible.
+UNlike the complicated removal of wisdom teeth, most teeth extractions usually neither necessitate the removal of extensive bone around these teeth ion order to facilitate their extractions nor is it associated with the same risks and problems that are usually associated with wisdom teeth removal.
 It is always easier to preserve bone, rather than try to reconstruct it at a later date.
 Placing a bone graft material into the socket site at the time of tooth removal is called a socket graft, or ridge preservation technique.

 The graft material is designed to “fool Mother Nature” and keep the “plump” and “full” for future implant placement.
 The graft material is not designed to be a part of your body forever, but rather to serve as a scaffold for the in growth of your own bone.
 The graft material is slowly resorbed and replaced with your own bone over a period of 3 to 4 months.
 The area is then re-evaluated and often we can proceed with implant placement without any additional grafting.